top of page

 Overton Archers and Black Arrows continued to run alongside each other, shooting at venues in and around Overton.
 Over time, members of one club would often join the other.

 By 1975 members realised the membership of one club was, almost without exception, the same as the other.
-So, Peter Turner helped amalgamate the two clubs into one, and the club we still belong to, Overton Black Arrows, was born.
+So, Peter Turner helped amalgamate the two clubs into one, and the club we still belong to today, Overton Black Arrows, was born.

 In his own words, Peter wrote the following in late 2019;